munificent/magpie/doc/site/markdown/language/compound-values.markdown

 ^title Compound Values
 ^index 3

 If the previous section covered [atoms](atomic-values.html), then this section covers "molecules": values that are built by combining other values.
-Technically, since everything is an object in Magpie, *all* values are compound: you can slap additional fields onto anything if you want.
+Technically, since everything is an object in Magpie, *all* values are compound.
+You can slap additional fields onto anything if you want.
 But for the sake of usefulness, Magpie also includes a couple of built-in compound values with their own literal syntax.

 ### Tuples